overwolf/overwolf.github.io/docs/status/past-incidents.md

 ---------------

 **Resolved** This incident has been resolved.
+Jan 14, 04:02 PM GMT+3

+**Investigating** -   Rainbow 6 game events are down, we are working on a fix.
+Jan 13, 05:04 PM GMT+3

+**Resolved** This incident has been resolved.
 Dec 12, 04:37 PM GMT+3

 **Investigating** -   Rainbow 6 game events are down due to a new patch, we are working on a fix.